glyphobet/mailboxchart/README.md

 I've had the same email since August 29th, 2000, and I'm usually in the `America/Los_Angeles` timezone, and my sent-mail is in `~/Maildir/.Sent/`, so I use this command:

     ./mailboxchart.py -s 2000-08-29 -z America/Los_Angeles ~/Maildir/.Sent/

+Alternatively, if you'd like to process a remote Gmail mailbox over IMAP4, you may supply an imaps:// URL like this:

+    ./mailboxchart.py -s 2001-01-01 'imaps://USERNAME@imap.gmail.com/"[Gmail]/Sent Mail"'